How to access FairWay’s FDR service

 How to get preparation for mediation and legal advice

-An FDR mediator will work with you how to best use the FDR hours available to you and to determine if you need some Preparation for Mediation prior to attending mediation.
+An FDR mediator will work with you on how to best use the FDR hours available to you and to determine if you need some Preparation for Mediation prior to attending mediation.
 This will help you prepare for the sessions with each party working one-on-one with an accredited mediator.
 This is called Preparation for Mediation and is free if you or the other party are eligible for government funding.

 Call us on 0800 77 44 20 and talk to one of our specialist FDR Resolution Coordinators.
 Parties are able use the Family Legal Advice service, which is also free if you are eligible for government funding.
 This service will assist in explaining the family justice services, your responsibilities and options, and the legal implications of your situation.
 You will also be able to get assistance to complete court forms if that is necessary.